pivotal/blog/content/post/event-source-kafka-rabbit-jpa.md

 As the Command application accepts new requests, they are validated and turned into `DomainEvent`s.
 Each `DomainEvent` is posted to the Event Store application.
 The Event Store will broadcast the `Domain Event` to the Event Notification Channel on RabbitMQ.

-Once the `DomainEvent`s are in the Event Store, the command and query applications can each perform an HTTP GET to get the `Domain Event`s for a `Board` which is used to build the aggregate view respective to each application.
+Once the `DomainEvent`s are in the Event Store, the command and query applications can each perform an HTTP GET to get the `DomainEvent`s for a `Board` which is used to build the aggregate view respective to each application.

-The Query application will also respond to the `Domain Event` notification from the rabbitmq channel by removing the changed `Board` from the local cache.
+The Query application will also respond to the `DomainEvent` notification from the rabbitmq channel by removing the changed `Board` from the local cache.

 ![event store architecture][event-store-architecture]